MatheusBenestorff/DocParser/README.md

 DocParser allows developers to transform unstructured text (from PDFs, Text files, Logs) into clean JSON objects without writing hardcoded parsing logic.
 Instead of writing complex `if/else` chains in your code, you simply define an **Extraction Profile** in JSON.

-## Concept

-The core philosophy is **Infrastructure as Code** applied to **Data Extraction**.
-By decoupling the extraction rules from the core logic, DocParser enables:
-- **Portability:** Rules can be versioned and shared.
-- **Maintainability:** Support new document formats without recompiling the application.
-- **Scalability:** Stateless engine, ready for Cloud Native environments.

 ## How it Works

 1. **Input:** Raw text from a document (e.g., an Engineering Spec PDF or an Invoice).